PyMamba/mamba-framework/docs/development/routing.rst

     def run(self, request, amount, **kwargs):
         ...

-Wildcards names should be unique for a given route and must be a valid python identifier because they are going to be used as keyword arguments in the request callback when the routing system disptach them.
+Wildcards names should be unique for a given route and must be a valid python identifier because they are going to be used as keyword arguments in the request callback when the routing system dispatch them.

 Following the latest examples, the route ``/run/<action>`` matches: